manthanank/learn-javascript/README.md

 ## Loops

+### for loop

-**for** - This type of loop is used to execute a block of code a specified number of times.
+This type of loop is used to execute a block of code a specified number of times.
 The for loop has three parts: the initialization, the condition, and the increment.

 ```javascript
 for (let i = 0; i < 5; i++) {